nonbeta/Braille-Fonts/README.md

 There are many fonts for Braille Code.
-If they fit in with your work, please skip  this page.
+If they fit in with your work, please skip  this font.

 Unicode Range U+2800-28FF:
 ----